Skip to main content

 Container Lifecycle

-When you run clawker run @ or clawker container create @, the container goes through four phases before it’s ready:
+When you run clawker run @ or clawker container create @, the container goes through four host-side phases before clawkerd takes over inside:

 1. Workspace — resolve the working directory, set up mounts, ensure volumes